MaNaGuz/GCP-cheatsheet/GA_deployment.md

-# Deploy project using Github Actions
+# Deploy project using Github Actions using --image deployment
 ## 1.- Create a Project
 ## 2.- Link a billing account to the project
 ## 3.- Enable required APIs